apache/predictionio/docs/manual/source/recommendation/customize-serving.html.md

 (`./data/sample_disabled_items.txt`) away from the source code.

 PredictionIO offers `ServingParams` so you can read variable values from `engine.json` instead.
-Prediction.IO transforms the JSON object specified in `engine.json`'s `serving` field into the `ServingParams` class.
+PredictionIO transforms the JSON object specified in `engine.json`'s `serving` field into the `ServingParams` class.

 Modify `src/main/scala/Serving.scala` again in the *MyRecommendation*